google/j2objc/docs/Xcode-Build-Rules.md

 `_OBJC_CLASS_$_Java`, the library search path is wrong, as the linker cannot find the "libjre_emul.a" file.
 Expand the link step in the log file to see the path created after the environment variables are expanded, and adjust as needed.

-If your app fails with runtime errors like `NSString [...](__NSCFConstantString)`, the `-ObjC`, and/or `-force_load $distribution-path/lib/libjre_emul.a` linker flags need to be set.
-This is a common issue with Objective-C static libraries that have categories.

 If you still have problems, ask the
 [j2objc-discuss group](https://groups.google.com/forum/?hl=en#!forum/j2objc-discuss).